lneves12/frontend-challenge/README.md

 # Nice improvements that were out of this project scope

-* Transform this in a multi module project, thus having a easier life runing integrated tests and launching everything needed.
+* Convert this in a multi module project, thus having a easier life running integrated tests and launching everything needed.
  We could use lerna or the yarn multi module new feature

 * Have E2E and integration tests integrated with the systems-api.
 I would probably check this out: https://www.cypress.io/